datanav/docs/DTLReferenceGuide.rst

        | Returns ``3``.
        |
        | Note that if ``DIGITS`` is 0 or not provided, the return value will be of type integer.
 In all other cases
-       | it will be a decimal.
+       | it will be a decimal or a float.

    * - ``floor``